Ricker Polsdorfer, MD

 This system uses three factors to score risk:

-Once scored, patients are placed into one of five groups:
+Once scored, patients are placed into one of 5 groups:

 The WHO scoring systems uses the WHO classification system for type of MDS:

 Prognosis is a forecast of the probable course and/or outcome of a disease or condition.
-Prognosis is most often expressed as the percentage of patients who are expected to survive over five or ten years.
+Prognosis is most often expressed as the percentage of patients who are expected to survive over 5-10 years.
 Cancer prognosis is a notoriously inexact process.
-This is because the predictions are based on the experience of large groups of patients suffering from cancers at various stages.
+This is because the predictions are based on the experience of large groups of patients with cancer in various stages.
 Using this information to predict the future of an individual patient is always imperfect and often flawed, but it is the only method available.
 Prognoses provided in this monograph and elsewhere should always be interpreted with this limitation in mind.
 They may or may not reflect your unique situation.